Polyclonal antibodies: Reactivity

 Investigators should also consider the status of nativity of protein antigens when used as immunogens and reaction with antibodies produced.
 Antibodies to native proteins react best with native proteins and antibodies to denatured proteins react best with denatured proteins.
 If elicited antibodies are to be used on membrane blots (proteins subjected to denaturing conditions) then antibodies should be made against denatured proteins.
 On the other hand, if antibodies are to be used to react with a native protein or block a protein active site, then antibodies should be made against the native protein.
 Adjuvants can often alter the nativity of the protein.
 Generally, absorbed protein antigens in a preformed oil-in-water emulsion adjuvant, retain greater native protein structure than those in water-in-oil emulsions.

 Asepticity

 Antigens should always be prepared using techniques that ensure that they are free of microbial contamination.
-Most protein antigen preparations can be sterilized by passage through a 0.22μm filter.
+Most protein antigen preparations can be sterilized by passage through a 0.22 μm filter.
 Septic abscesses often occur at inoculation sites of animals when contaminated preparations are used.
 This can result in failure of immunization against the targeted antigen.